 Relaxation techniques

 Relaxation techniques can help minimise the physiological stress response (Reiss et al., 2016).
-Relaxation techniques can be used regularly or as part of your pre-procedure routine.
-This can take many forms – meditation, deep breathing, yoga, or your preferred mindfulness technique.
+They can be used regularly or as part of your pre-procedure routine.
+These techniques can take many forms, such as meditation, deep breathing, yoga, or your preferred mindfulness technique.

 So, I did most of these things.
-I wanted to just avoid suturing ever again, I’ll be honest.
-But I love paediatric emergency, and a shaky hand for suturing isn’t really a good reason to abandon your career dreams.
+I wanted to avoid suturing ever again, I’ll be honest.
+But I love paediatric emergency, and a shaky hand for suturing isn’t a good reason to abandon your career dreams.
 I worked hard for four weeks every day to perfect my technique and plan an approach to suturing.
 And it worked.
-Yes, my hand did shake a bit when I tried it again, but all the techniques meant that it did not impact on the family, the patient, or the suturing at all.
+Yes, my hand did shake a bit when I tried it again, but all the methods meant that it did not impact the family, the patient, or the suturing at all.
 And so my confidence grew.
-And now, four years later I can suture without any anxiety at all and rarely a tremor in sight.
+And now, four years later, I can suture without any anxiety at all and rarely a tremor in sight.

 We would love to hear your experiences – please get in touch by commenting on the post or emailing/tweeting tessardavis@me.com / @tessardavis